 SO132 Issues and Investigations in Sociology

-Introduces the student to the discipline of sociology as both a body of knowledge and as a perspective from which to view the world.
-This course will examine the basic concepts, theories and methods of sociology inquiry in the context of a substantive area.
-The goal is to develop in the student an appreciation of the social forces that shape, organize and constitute human behavior.
+This course introduces the student to the discipline of sociology as both a body of knowledge and as a perspective from which to view the world.
+This course examines the basic concepts, theories and methods of sociology inquiry in the context of a substantive area.
+The goal is to develop in students an appreciation of the social forces that shape, organize and constitute human behavior.

 SO225 Drugs and Society

 This course explicates the basic principles of sociology in the context of an investigation of the socio-cultural milieu within which drug use occurs.
 The aim is to locate patterns of drug use and abuse within a historical, legal and sociological context, to familiarize students with methods of intervention and treatment, and to develop a more accurate appreciation of the effect of various drugs on the individual.

 Examines the growing social diversity of contemporary societies.
 Considers the changing nature and significance of minorities in historical and cross-cultural perspective.
 Minority status, ethnicity and race, group formation, structural disadvantage, migration and multiculturalism are among the key ideas considered.
 Other dimensions of social diversity, such as gender, age, class, disability and sexual orientation, will also be studied.
 Social policy implications of current issues in diversity and minority status will be addressed.

 This course examines the nature and significance of social problems in contemporary society.
 The specific problems addressed vary from year to year, but may include poverty, racism, youth alienation, illiteracy, gender-related issues, war and environmental crises.
 These concrete problems will be studied from a variety of sociological perspectives which address aspects of the social construction of problems; for example, processes through which problems are discovered, defined and publicized.
 Such processes and the problems they shape will be considered within the context of a sociological overview of historical and structural tendencies in modern societies.